nwilliams-cts/qbench/README.md

 # Search with filters
 filtered_samples = qb.get_samples(status="Completed", page_limit=2)

 # Use v1 API when needed.
-Required for some endpoints.
+Required for some endpoints such as kvstores.
 kvstore = qb.get_kvstore("xxxxx-xxxxxxxx-xxxxxxxxxx", use_v1=True)

 # Create new records